top of page

 Who We Are

-The Philip Support Foundation (PSF) is a faith-based Christian organization established in loving memory of Adedapo Philip, who courageously lived with schizophrenia and whose life ended too soon.
+The Philip Support Foundation (PSF) is an organization established in loving memory of Adedapo Philip, who courageously lived with schizophrenia and whose life ended too soon.

 Mission Statement

-To raise awareness, break stigma, and provide culturally responsive, Christ-centered mental health support.
+To raise awareness, break stigma, and provide culturally responsive mental health support.

 Vision Statement

-A world where Black individuals and families receive early intervention, faith-informed care, and unwavering community support, free from shame or silence.
+A world where Black individuals and families receive early intervention, and unwavering community support, free from shame or silence.

 Raising Hope